Important Skills for Dental Assistant Jobs

 - Taking Blood Pressure

-- Testing and Recommending New Dental Hygiene Products for the Office
+- Testing and Recommending New Dental Hygiene Products

 - Training Dental Assistants and other Support Staff